 The Deanery Synod meets to share issues of concern to the deanery, debate items emerging from parishes or referred by the Diocesan or General Synods and to develop the Deanery Mission Plan in the spirit of our diocesan Growth Agenda.
 Each Deanery Synod will also have a Mission and Pastoral Committee that plays a key role in taking this work forward.

 More on this in the section on Pastoral Reorganisation.

 Each parish must elect representatives to serve on the Deanery Synod.
 This normally takes place at the parish’s Annual Meeting.
 The number of representatives to be elected is directly related to the total number of people certified as being on the parish’s Electoral Roll at the previous Annual Meeting.
 An additional factor is also included to account for parishes with multiple places of worship.

 For 2023 onwards the following formula is used for our diocese:

 A table showing the additional number of representatives for parishes with multiple buildings can be seen here.

 Term of Office for Deanery Synod Representatives

 The normal Term of Office for someone elected at their parish’s Annual Meeting is 3 years.
 If a lay member resigns or has to step down mid-term then a casual vacancy occurs.
 A person elected to fill a casual vacancy is to finish the existing Term of Office and does not receive a new 3 year term.

-Although a person elected to the Deanery Synod immediately becomes an ex-officio member of their PCC, their membership of the synod commences on the 1st June after their parish’s Annual Meeting.
-Unless they are filling a casual vacancy whereby their membership of the synod is also immediate.
+A person elected to the Deanery Synod immediately becomes an ex-officio member of their PCC, except where there is a Scheme in place defining otherwise.
+However, their membership of the Deanery Synod commences on the 1st July after their parish’s Annual Meeting, unless they are filling a casual vacancy whereby their membership of the synod is immediate.

-For queries about Deanery Synods, please email by clicking here Gordon Fath.
+For queries about Deanery Synods, please email firstname.lastname@example.org